 The honest answer was ‘No’.
 It wasn’t just their physical appearance – you could spot the gaunt form of a Hong Kong ex-internee a block away – but numerous sources attest to their slow-wittedness, their inability to concentrate and to answer questions with reasonable promptitude.
 But it didn’t take long for most people to get back to that longed-for ‘normal’.

-In some cases, though severe psychological disturbances did result: I’m aware of at least two post-war psychoses, and one suicide probably resulting from the events of the Hong Kong war, and there were no doubt more.
+In some cases, though severe psychological disturbances did result: I’m aware of at least two post-war psychoses, and two or three suicides probably resulting from the events of the Hong Kong war, and there were no doubt more.

 For many, though, it wasn’t a question of major pathologies but of unwelcome character changes that seemed to come from the experience of internment.
 I think that Jean Gittins spoke, with her usual candour, for the majority of internees, who never attracted the attention of the psychiatric profession but knew that the war had made them different people: